infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## What do we know?

-Now let’s briefly see what all things we have in our bucket and what is expected from IaC.
+Now let’s briefly see what all things we have in our bucket and what is expected from IAC.

 As we were using AWS as our cloud provider, we started looking into finalizing the architecture that we were going to use for our system.
 After all the R&D, we decided to go with the Multi-VPC architecture that is one of the recommendations from AWS, and yes, this was written in AWS CDK.
 And hence, taking recommendations from this CDK solution, we were able to achieve a single VPC for a single tenant, which then solved our complete isolation problem along with the platform VPC connectivity with the tenant VPCs.
 We will be looking at this in detail in this blog too.